OpenZeppelin/openzeppelin-subgraphs/README.md

 # OpenZeppelin Subgraphs

-## Disclaimer

-:warning: Version 0.1.8 made the transition for ID to Bytes for indexing some entities.
-This apparently causes some query issue.
-You may want to postpone upgrading to 0.1.8 until the is fixed.
-Version 0.1.7 uses ID for all entities, we should not be affected by this issue.

 ## Introduction

 This repo contains subgraph schema and templates to index the activity of OpenZeppelin Contracts.
 For each of the supported OpenZeppelin modules `x`, this repo provides: